Skip to Content

 Anyone who calls themselves a television buff must be familiar with the image of a pig being served on a shiny platter with an apple in its mouth… Right?

 It’s a common trope that seems to be included only for the sake of making viewers feel either scared or disgusted.
 We will admit that when we first set our eyes on the Colombian dish, Lechona, our minds were swamped with those old memories.
-But thankfully, we kept ourselves open to the idea and actually tried a slice of this whole roasted swine.
+But thankfully, we kept ourselves open to the idea and tried a slice of this whole roasted swine.

 To our surprise, we could not get enough!
 After being cooked in a brick oven for ten hours, the skin provides a crispy buffer to the tender, juicy meat.
 Plus, as a hidden surprise, the inside is stuffed with a mixture of expertly seasoned rice, peas, and onion.
 From just one pig, roughly one hundred people can walk away from the dinner table satisfied by their meal.
 Talk about hearty!